ipod825/vim-netranger/README.md

 ### Bookmark
 1. Press `m` to open the bookmark UI.
 You'll see the current bookmarks you have.
 Press [azAZ] (any letters) to bookmark the current directory.
 2. Press `'` to open the bookmark UI again.
 You'll see that previous entered character appears there.
 Press the correct character to navigate to the directory you want to go.
 3. Press `em` to edit the bookmark with vim.
-On saving the file, your bookmarks will be updated automatically.
+On saving (e.g. `:x`)the file, your bookmarks will be updated automatically.
+4. Note that you can use `:q` to quit the bookmark ui to abort the aforementioned operation.

 ### Sort